 Stop and Think Girl, a character in Adventures Aboard the S.S.
 GRIN, uses her remote to pause and think before she acts, fast forward and see what the consequences of her decision may be, or rewind and make a better choice.
+The visual of clicking pause on a remote helps students relate to the idea of stopping to think before they act.

-Explain the remote to students like this: Using Stop and Think helps us make good choices and avoid negative consequences.
-You need to stop and think about consequences, especially when you’re mad or upset.
-If you don’t, you might do something you regret.
 Stop and Think Girl’s remote can stop and fast forward, or look ahead to see what the consequences of your choice might be.
 It can also rewind, or make things stop and go back to try again.
 That way you can see what might have happened if you’d made a different choice.
 If you stop and think about your choices, you can make a better decision.

 In the first activity using the Stop and Think Remote, explain to students that you will be reading a short story to them.
-Tell them that when it’s time for the characters in the story to make a choice, students should press STOP on their Stop and Think Remote and say “STOP” out loud.
+Tell them that when it’s time for the characters in the story to make a choice, they should press STOP on their Stop and Think Remote and say “STOP” out loud.

 Next, have students recommend a choice for the character.
 Based on that choice, have students press the Fast Forward button and think about what consequences that choice may have.
 Talk about if that’s the best choice based on the consequences.
 If that was not a good choice, have students press the Rewind button and make a different choice.
 Fast Forward again and this about the consequences.
 Repeat until students find a good choice.
 Repeat this process as you continue through the story.

 - Me and My Feelings: A Kids’ Guide to Understanding and Expressing Themselves by Vanessa Green Allen